Syrian rebels set eyes on divided Aleppo

 The UK-based Syrian Observatory for Human Rights, which tracks the war, said rebels had captured some ground in government-held districts in the city and to the north of it.

-"They are now trying to mobilize around Aleppo, but until now they haven't made big progress," said Rami Abdulrahman, who runs the Observatory.
+"They are now trying to mobilise around Aleppo, but until now they haven't made big progress," said Rami Abdulrahman, who runs the Observatory.

 An alliance of rebels including recipients of Western aid fighting under the name Free Syrian Army made a small but notable advance into a government-held part of Aleppo this week.